Work

 The Civic Tripod for Mobile and Games: Activism, Art & Learning

-This report outlines the emerging field of mobile and pervasive games along three dimensions of (1) civic learning, (2) performance art, and (3) social change.
+A report outlining the emerging field of mobile and pervasive games along three dimensions of (1) civic learning, (2) performance art, and (3) social change.
 Focusing on real projects from the field, it aims to reveal key opportunities and constraints on the mobile frontier for civic games.

 Anti-Oppressive Game Design